A Study of the Experimental Combination of Osimertinib Plus Savolitinib in Non-Small Cell Lung Cancer (NSCLC)

-- Adequate renal function - creatinine <1.5 times the institutional ULN OR a glomerular filtration rate ≥50 mL/min.
-Confirmation of creatinine clearance is only required when creatinine is >1.5 times ULN.
+- Adequate renal function - defined as a serum creatinine <1.5 times the institutional ULN OR a glomerular filtration rate ≥50 mL/min.
+Confirmation of creatinine clearance is only required when creatinine is only required when creatinine is >1.5 times ULN.

 - Patients with known tumour thrombus or deep vein thrombosis are eligible if clinically stable on low molecular weight heparin for ≥2 weeks.

 - ECOG/WHO performance status of 0 or 1 with no deterioration over the previous 2 weeks and a minimum life expectancy of 12 weeks.